 Pain Therapeutics, Inc. is developing a new generation of opioid painkillers with improved clinical benefits.
-We believe our drugs will offer enhanced pain relief and reduced tolerance/physical dependence or addiction potential compared to existing opioid painkillers.
+We believe our drugs will offer enhanced pain relief or reduced tolerance/physical dependence or addiction potential compared to existing opioid painkillers.
 We conduct our research and development programs through a combination of internal and collaborative programs.
-Our management relies on arrangements with universities, contract research organizations and clinical research sites for a significant portion of our product development efforts.
+We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.